 Chris helps with the website content and social media for Knowledge Exchange.

-In 2008, Chris founded an NGO which, with the help and support of husband Andrew, provided an online platform for under-represented grassroots women’s groups in developing countries.
+In 2008, Chris founded an NGO which provided an online platform for under-represented grassroots women’s groups in developing countries.
 In 2009, Chris and Andrew spent time in Uganda, which further inspired and informed their work.
 In 2013, Chris received a Katerva Award for Gender Equality at the United Nations in Geneva.

 Clive Dove-Dixon has decades of experience in working with people, making life changes, and helping others.